Configuration¶

 is an array of classes:

-Using behat.yml
+Using behat.php

 to autoload will only allow for PSR-0